anshjoseph/felics-ae-ascon/README.md

 Copyright
 ---------

-FELICS is distributed under the GNU General Public License, version 3 or later.
+FELICS-AE is distributed under the GNU General Public License, version 3 or later.

 Project Structure
 -----------------